apecloud/kubeblocks/docs/api_docs/maintenance/backup-and-restore/backup/configure-backuppolicy.md

 ### Create a new key

-If you do not need to enable backup encryption by default, or if you need to use a separate `encryptionKey`, just create a Secret and manually enable backup encryption by following the steps below.
+If you do not need to enable backup encryption by default, or if you need to use a separate `encryptionKey`, just create a secret and manually enable backup encryption by following the steps below.

-1. Create a Secret to store the encryption key.
+1. Create a secret to store the encryption key.

     ```bash
     kubectl create secret generic backup-encryption \